sfwnisme/e-commerce/README.md

 #### #006 06/04/2024 - present

+- [ ] refine the react query best practice
+- [ ] refine toast messages for the correct status and display normal messages for the rest
+- [ ]

 #### tips

 - you can use those libs to handle the file upload progress bar ([link1](https://shorturl.at/PT679), [files-ui](https://www.files-ui.com/usage))